 I know what you’re going to think, “it’s crazy that the random person’s yard and room and bed frame looks just like mine” … I thought the exact same thing. :)

-#1 – If you don’t line up your Kreg Jig Jr just right your pilot hole won’t be in exact right spot and you may crack your plywood.
+#1 – If you don’t line up your Kreg Jig Jr just right your pocket hole won’t be in exact right spot and you may crack your plywood.